Decybel07/L10n-swift/README.md

  ### Get localized date

- Add `.l10()` following any `Date`  object you want localized using the number format for the current language:
+ Add `.l10()` following any `Date`  object you want localized using the date format for the current language:
  ```swift
  Date().l10n()